Skip to main content

 • Alligators are capable of climbing steep banks and low fences; smaller alligators are better climbers than larger alligators.

 • Alligators pose the most potential danger to people when both are in the water or at the water's edge.
-During the warmer months, alligators are most active from dusk to dawn, so swimming at these times should be avoided.
+During the warmer months, alligators are most active from dusk to dawn, so swimming and standing at the shoreline at these times should be avoided.

 • Animals fed regularly by people lose their natural fear of people.
-Alligators that constantly spend time near people without suffering any ill effects will cease to fear people.
+Alligators that constantly spend time near people without suffering any ill effects can cease to fear people.
 This is called habituation.
-Hand-fed and habituated alligators can become nuisances and may have to be trapped and killed if they pose a threat to people or domestic animals.
-Florida harvests about 7,000 nuisance alligators per year.
+Hand-fed and habituated alligators can become a safety concern and may have to be trapped and removed if they pose a threat to people or domestic animals.
+Florida harvests about 8,000 nuisance alligators per year, most of which are killed.

-• Florida experiences an average of nine unprovoked alligator bites to people per year, six of which require professional medical care.
-During the past 65 years, only 22 deaths in Florida have been attributed to alligators.
+• Florida experiences an average of eight unprovoked alligator bites to people per year, five of which require professional medical care.
+During the past 75 years, 28 deaths in Florida have been attributed to alligators.

 • Female alligators may act defensively near their nests and young.
-However, they are unlikely to surprise a person because they typically hiss and approach the intruder on the surface of the water.
+However, they are unlikely to surprise a person because they typically hiss and approach the intruder on the surface of the water or slowly on land.
 For this reason, Florida has only experienced one bite to a person by a female protecting her nest or young.

 How to Prevent Risks and Damage Associated with Alligators